Skip to content

 Credit: Stuart Rankin/flickr

-Its central pulsar isn’t slowing and its expanding shell yields a minimum age of ~3500 years.
+Its central pulsar isn’t slowing, and its expanding shell yields a minimum age of ~3500 years.

 Image of a nebula with a highlighted purple section in a box labeled "Close-up of Torus" showing a detailed view of its bizarre structure, evoking the mystery akin to remnants of a supernova.

 The X-ray signature of nebula 3C 58 does indeed reveal a supernova remnant, but not one that’s consistent with SN 1181.
-The central pulsar exhibits no signs of slowing down, whereas the Crab Pulsar, created just 127 years prior, has slown substantially since its discovery.
+The central pulsar exhibits no signs of slowing down, whereas the Crab Pulsar, created just 127 years prior, has slowed substantially since its discovery.
 The size and speed of the nebula indicates an age of 3500-5500 years: much older than the ~840 years that have elapsed since SN 1181 exploded.

 Credit: P. Slane (Harvard-Smithsonian CfA) et al., CXC, NASA